sachinchoolur/lightgallery-desktop/README.md

 ```
 npm run release
 ```
-It will start the packaging process for operating system you are running this command on.
-Ready for distribution file will be outputted to `releases` directory.
+It will start the packaging process for the operating system you are running this command on.
+The file which is ready for distribution will be outputted to `releases` directory.

 You can create Windows installer only when running on Windows, the same is true for Linux and OSX.
 So to generate all three installers you need all three operating systems.